-Out of all the stories I have read for classes this semester, I would always come back to “The Bloody Chamber.”
-There was something about a young girl who uses marriage to escape that seemed fascinating to me.
-I am well past the young girl’s age but I do see a lot of myself in her.
+Out of all the stories I have read for classes this semester, I would always return to “The Bloody Chamber.”
+Something about a young girl who uses marriage to escape seemed fascinating to me.
+I am well past the young girl’s age, but I see a lot of myself in her.
 I probably would have married young to escape my parents’ umbrella if I had been given that chance.

 Barzilai, Shuli.
 “The Infernal Desire Machines in Anne Thackeray Ritchie’s Bluebeard’s Keys and Angela Carter’s “The Bloody Chamber..”
 Marvels & Tales 22.1 (2008): 95-124.
 Academic Search Premier.
 EBSCO.
 Web.
 6 Apr.
 2010.